 Our pro forma net tangible book value as of December 31, 2017 was \$1,296,652 or \$0.23 per share of common stock, based upon 5,663,919 shares outstanding, after giving effect to issuances of 1,403,367 shares of common stock for which we received gross proceeds of \$3,571,081 from January 1, 2018 through and immediately prior to the date of this prospectus.
-After giving effect to the assumed sale by us of shares of our common stock in this offering at a public offering price of \$per share, and assuming no sale of any pre-funded warrants in this offering and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2017 would have been approximately \$per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$per share to existing stockholders and an immediate dilution of \$per share to new investors purchasing shares of our common stock in this offering.
+After giving effect to the assumed sale by us of 4,316,546 shares of our common stock in this offering at a public offering price of \$4.17 per share (which was the last reported sale price of our common stock on the Nasdaq Capital Market on May 1, 2018), and the accompanying common warrants at a purchase price of \$0.01 per common warrant and assuming no sale of any pre-funded warrants in this offering and excluding the proceeds, if any, from the exercise of the common warrants and pre-funded warrants and after deducting the estimated underwriting discount and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value of \$1.53 per share to existing stockholders and an immediate dilution of \$2.41 per share to new investors purchasing securities in this offering.
 The following table illustrates this per share dilution:

-Assumed public offering price per share of common stock \$ Pro forma net tangible book value per share as of December 31, 2017 \$ 0.23 Increase in pro forma net tangible book value per share after this offering \$ Pro forma as adjusted net tangible book value per share after giving effect to this offering Dilution per share to new investors \$
+Assumed public offering price per share of common stock \$ 4.17 Pro forma net tangible book value per share as of December 31, 2017 \$ 0.23 Increase in pro forma net tangible book value per share after this offering \$ 1.53 Pro forma as adjusted net tangible book value per share after giving effect to this offering 1.76

+Dilution per share to new investors

 The information above and below assumes that no pre-funded warrants are issued in this offering.
 The information above assumes that the underwriters do not exercise their over-allotment option.
-If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$ per share, representing an immediate increase to existing stockholders of \$ per share and an immediate dilution of \$ per share to new investors.
+If the underwriters exercise their over-allotment option in full, the pro forma as adjusted net tangible book value will increase to \$1.89 per share, representing an immediate increase to existing stockholders of \$1.66 per share and an immediate dilution of \$2.28 per share to new investors.